KipCollo/Java-Revision/java/Readme.md

 ✓ January 2010: Oracle Corporation purchases Sun Microsystems, ­bringing Java technology into the Oracle family of products.

 Additionally, Java technology provides interactive capabilities to all Blu-ray devices and is the most popular programming language in the TIOBE Programming Community Index on PYPL: the PopularitY of Programming Language Index, and on other indexes.

-## Java Technologies

-1. Java SE - Java Platform, Standard Edition (Java SE) lets you develop and deploy Java applications on desktops and servers.
-Java offers the rich user interface, performance, versatility, portability, and security that today's applications require.
-2. Java Embedded - Oracle Java Embedded: Unlocking the Value of the Internet of Things with Intelligence on Devices
-3. Java EE - Java Platform, Enterprise Edition (Java EE) is the standard in community-driven enterprise software.
-Java EE is developed using the Java Community Process, with contributions from industry experts, commercial and open source organizations, Java User Groups, and countless individuals.
-4. Java ME
-5. Java DB
-6. Java TV
-7. Java Card

 •1.
 What is the difference between JDK and JRE?
 •2.
 Why is Java a platform independent language?